scrapy/scrapy/docs/topics/xpath-tutorial.rst

 Selecting nodes without a full, explicit path
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-What we did until now is indicate how to get to nodes, element by
+What we did until now is tell the XPath engine how to get to nodes,
+node by node, from parent to child, from root node down to target nodes.
-element, from parent to child.
-This assumes that you know the hierarchy
-of nodes beforehand.
+This assumes that you know the hierarchy of nodes beforehand.
 This *can* be the case, but most often than not,
-either you do not know or you don't want to indicate all the steps from
+either you do not know or you do not want to indicate all the steps from
 the root node down to the node(s) you are interested in (this can be
 very error prone -- have you put enough ``div/div/div...``?).

 XPath provides a handy shortcut when you do not know at what level you
 expect your target node to be.
 Say for example that we want to select all ``<p>`` paragraph elements
 inside the ``<body>``.
-We don't *a-priori* know what their parent node
+We don't *a-priori* know what their parent node is.
+(For all we know, they can be anywhere under the ``<body>`` element.)
-is.
-The shortcut to use is ``//`` (two forward slashes):
+The shortcut to use is ``//`` (two forward slashes).
+Let's try this: ``//body//p``

 .. xpathdemo:: //body//p